-The previous design track consisted of seven design courses (13 total credits) taught in seven consecutive academic quarters, with the first course offered in the spring quarter of the sophomore year.
+The previous design track consisted of seven design courses totaling thirteen credits and taught over seven consecutive academic quarters, with the first course offered in the spring quarter of the sophomore year.
 This sequence allowed for an extended project definition phase involving thorough market research, potential customer interviews, regulatory and House of Quality analyses, as well as the opportunity to develop more detailed design specifications and theoretical system and subsystem design and simulations.
 While team- and project-dependent, the initial bench system design and prototype-building phases were typically expected to start in the third quarter of the junior year and continue into the senior year.
-Various professional BME topics relevant to medical device development (e.g. FDA and international regulatory compliance, medical device standards, quality control in medical device manufacturing, and healthcare economics) were distributed among seven design courses.
-The design sequence contained two design reviews conducted in the fall and winter quarters of the senior year.
-During the review, the BME faculty would meet with each design team to discuss their progress and design decisions, and to provide feedback.
+Various professional biomedical engineering (BME) topics relevant to medical device development (e.g. FDA and international regulatory compliance, medical device standards, quality control in medical device manufacturing, and healthcare economics) were distributed among seven design courses.
+The course sequence contained two design reviews conducted in the fall and winter quarters of the senior year.
+During the reviews, BME faculty met with each design team to discuss their progress and design decisions, and to provide feedback [6].

-The learning outcomes of the design courses along with the students' overall educational experience were routinely assessed using quarterly course evaluations, senior-exit surveys and debriefing.
-At the time, these data were collected for internal program assessment and improvement only, and not for public dissemination (no IRB approval).
+The learning outcomes of the design courses along with the students' educational experience were routinely assessed using quarterly course evaluations, senior-exit surveys and debriefing.
+Until the academic year of 2018, these data were collected for internal program assessment and improvement only, and not for public dissemination (no IRB approval).
 The feedback from the BME program Industrial Advisory Committee (IAC) was also regularly sought to ensure that the design sequence not only met the ABET educational requirements but also provided regular opportunities for industry collaboration and mentorship of student teams and projects.
 The composite of these data revealed several disadvantages of this track, which served as the motivation for the most recent revision.

-- 1. Sophomore and junior teams experienced challenges proceeding to design and simulations phases without having completed (or being enrolled in) essential engineering courses offered later in the junior and senior years. - 2.
-As the junior year contains the most challenging courses in our curriculum, the teams experienced the most turnover during that time, as some students transitioned out of the program or fell behind on the track.
-Some teams developed interpersonal problems that seemed to exacerbate over time. - 3.
-Due to the heavy course load in the junior year, the students were often unable to devote as much time to design as necessary, adding to their level of frustration with the process. - 4.
+- 1. Sophomore and junior teams experienced challenges proceeding to design and simulations phases without having completed or being enrolled in essential engineering courses offered later in the junior and senior years [6]. - 2.
+As the junior year contains the most challenging courses in our curriculum, the teams experienced the most turnover during that time as some students transitioned out of the program or fell behind on the track.
+Some teams developed interpersonal problems that seemed to exacerbate over time [6]. - 3.
+Due to heavy course load in the junior year, the students were often unable to devote as much time to design as necessary, adding to their level of frustration with the process. - 4.
 The extended design sequence made collaborations with the industry challenging.
-The projects supported by our industrial partners typically require shorter timelines that do not align well with this design track.
+The projects supported by our industrial partners typically require shorter timelines that do not align well with this design track [6].

-New Design Track
+New Design Sequence